usamiername/pgtd-replayer/README.md

 Somewhat autoexec friendly - can crash but there are SOME countermeasures against it.

 Did not test for bugs.
 If you find one, let me know.

+I dedicate this to a friend in the game's discord that banned me for reporting a video of Ronnie McNutt blowing his head off.
+Cheers!